-This story is by Elizabeth Nettleton and was part of our 2021 Spring Writing Contest.
+This story is by Elizabeth Nettleton and won an honorable mention in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 Tendrils of smoke twisted into the air before disappearing into the night sky.

 “This might not be how we thought things would go, but you can’t deny it’s beautiful here,” Dominic said, flashing Ally a dimpled smile.

 She forced a smile in return, then swept her eyes across the beach until she found the wreckage of their small plane.
 Waves lapped against its crumpled nose, now blackened from their emergency landing.
 Even though they’d emptied it of its fuel, Dominic had warned her to stay away from it, just in case it still exploded.

 Let it, Ally thought, turning back to the crackling fire.

 She knew taking the plane out was a bad idea.
 Call it intuition, or foreboding, or just not wanting to spend another moment alone with Dominic.
 She’d asked him to think of something else, but he’d insisted.
 “Come on,” he’d wheedled, sliding an arm around her waist.
 “It’ll be romantic.”

 Ally, as usual, had relented.
 Just one last time, she’d promised herself.